 Welcome to the Institute of Medical Sociology

 The Institute of Medical Sociology, part of the Center for Psychosocial Medicine, is dedicated to training, education and research.
-Research activities are carried out by various working groups (see below).
+Research activities are carried out in selected areas (see below).
 The training content on medical sociology and the other courses taught by the institute is contained in the iMed course of medical studies within the revised medical curriculum.

-Research activities at the institute are carried out by five working groups:
+Research activities at the institute are carried out in these areas: